 Thermal duration sailplanes are slow flying and graceful in the air, but that doesn’t stop us from feeling the excitement of finding a thermal and watching them gain altitude without using a propeller.
 Hand launch / F3K sailplanes and electric powered sailplanes give pilots the same challenges as thermal duration sailplanes; they are just launched differently.
 With rubber-powered free-flight models the challenges are building and then trimming the plane for the desired flight.

-For those of a competitive nature, who want more of a challenge than sport flying, there are many scheduled club contests for the various model types we fly.
-We also host two Eastern Soaring League (ESL) contests annually.
-You’ll find flyers/handouts and registration information for these contests in our Special Events and LISF Events web pages as the events come up.
+For those of a competitive nature, who want more of a challenge than sport flying, there are club contests.
+We also host a Eastern Soaring League (ESL) scheduled contest at Daniel Boone Homestead in Birdsboro, PA.

-LISF club contests and ESL contests hosted by LISF are popular and well-documented events, so check out our photo galleries for pictures and videos.
+LISF club contests and ESL contests hosted by LISF have been popular and well-documented events, so check out our photo galleries for pictures and videos.

 The planes we fly are environmentally friendly.
 They are powered by renewable energy: using rechargeable batteries and rubber power, which provide the additional benefit of keeping them quiet.
 Since our planes do not use liquid fuel, they do not emit pollutants and their CO2 footprint isn’t just small, it’s tiny.